-The ‘C’ word is always a scary one, but the good news is that vets can often treat skin cancer successfully – as long as it´s promptly identified.
-We asked Petplan vet Brian Faulkner for his advice on preventing, spotting and treating this disease.
+The ‘C’ word is always a scary one, but the good news is vets can often treat skin cancer in dogs successfully – as long as it’s identified promptly.
+Petplan vet Brian Faulkner explains more about how to prevent, spot and treat this disease.

 What’s the most common type of skin cancer in dogs?

-The single most important thing you can do is keep regularly checking your dog for changes on his skin.
+The most useful thing you can do to protect your dog from skin cancer is to regularly check for changes to their skin.
 Early detection and treatment can make all the difference.

-If your vet suspects a lump might be cancerous, he or she will extract cells from it via something called a fine-needle aspirate.
-These cells are then placed onto a slide and examined under a microscope.
-The next step may then be a biopsy (where part of the tissue is removed for examination) to confirm the diagnosis.
-This is usually done under deep sedation or general anaesthetic.
+If your vet suspects a lump could be cancerous, your vet will want to perform some simple tests to explore this.
+‘Cells can easily be extracted using a procedure called a fine-needle aspirate,’ explains Brian, ‘although delicate areas, like the tips of the ears, may require a biopsy under sedation.
+Once acquired, the cells are placed on a slide and examined under a microscope.
+Depending on the findings, the vet may then recommend a tissue biopsy, where part of the tissue is removed for examination, to confirm the diagnosis.
+This is usually done under deep sedation or general anaesthetic.’